Makuria: Contact with Latin Europe

 Growing aware of Christian Nubia, the Europeans included it in their cartography between the 12th and 15th centuries.
 The peak of this awareness marked the Ebstorf map of c.
 1300.
 The legend concerning Nubia reads:

 “The people who live here are called the Nubians.
 This people always go naked.
 (Note: The claim of complete nakedness should not be taken for a fact, as it reflects an ancient stereotype.)
 They are honest and devout Christians.
 They are rich in gold and live on trade.
 They have three kings and the same number of bishops.
 (Note: This might be a reference to the original three kingdoms of Nobatia, Makuria and Alodia, unless the author was implying the semi-autonomous status of Nobatia within Makuria.)
 They pay frequent visits to Jerusalem in vast crowds, carrying with them a lot of wealth which is offered to the Sepulchre of the Lord.”

-Thanks to the crusades, western Europe grew increasingly aware of the existence of Christian Nubia during the 12th and 13th centuries until in the early 14th century, there were even proposals to ally with the Nubians for another crusade against the Mamluks.
+Thanks to the crusades western Europe grew increasingly aware of the existence of Christian Nubia during the 12th and 13th centuries.
+By the early 14th century there were even proposals to ally with the Nubians for another crusade against the Mamluks.
 Nubian characters also start to be featured in crusader songs, first displayed as Muslims and later, after the 12th century and with increasing knowledge of Nubia, as Christians.
 Contacts between crusaders and western pilgrims on the one side and Nubians on the other occurred in Jerusalem, where European accounts from the 12th–14th centuries attest the existence of a Nubian community, and also, if not primarily in Egypt, where many Nubians were living and where European merchants were highly active.
 Perhaps there also existed a Nubian community in crusader-controlled Famagusta, Cyprus.
 In the mid-14th century pilgrim Niccolò da Poggibonsi claimed that the Nubians had sympathies for the Latins and hence the Mamluk Sultan did not allow Latins to travel to Nubia as he was afraid that they might convince the Nubians to start a war, although in the contemporary Book of Knowledge of All Kingdoms it was written that Genoese traders were present in Dongola.
-A text was found in Qasr Ibrim apparently mixing Nubian with Italian as well as a Catalan playing card and in Banganarti there has been noted an inscription written in Provencal dating to the second half of the 13th century/14th century.
+A text was found in Qasr Ibrim apparently mixing Nubian with Italian as well as a Catalan playing card.
+An inscription written in Provencal from the second half of the 13th century/14th century was found in Banganarti.